Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 Although speed is on their side, helicopters are vulnerable to attacks from tanks, anti-air vehicles, jets, and other aircraft.
 Bring a gunner with you to add extra firepower.

 Jets are ideal for aerial combat.
 Command the battlefield by destroying enemy aircraft and targeting the ground to support your squad.
 When you start a match, you need to wait 60 seconds for jets to spawn.
-Jets mostly spawn on headquarter runways, but on some maps, they spawn in the air and must be accessed from the deploy screen.Jets only have one seat.
+Jets mostly spawn on headquarter runways, but on some maps, they spawn in the air and must be accessed from the deploy screen.Jets can either have one or two seats.

 Use attack jets for ground strikes against vehicles, key targets, and infantry.